hollyjalopy/d9book/book/bq.md

 You do have to provide your own info for the variables.

 You can also stop the batch engine yourself with something like this.
+[Selwyn, what is "this"?
+The example below?]
 If you don't know beforehand how many records you need to process, you might use this.
+[Selwyn, same here.
+If it's the example below, maybe use a colon?]

 ```php
 // Inform the batch engine that we are not finished,